bcotesta/NORCAT-PulledCableGenerator/README.md

 True if the transform point has reached its matching checkpoint

 ### bool isLastPoint
 True if the last point on the cable.
+It should automatically be checked when generating a cable.

+### bool isFirstPoint
-It should automatically be checked when generating a cable, but if it isn't you will get an error.
+True if the first point on the cable.
+It should automatically be checked when generating a cable.

 ### bool canMove
 True if the transform point can move.